 When you take food, your body breaks it into carbohydrates.
 Insulin is a hormone released by the pancreas, helps to process these carbohydrates (sugar or glucose) and get energy from them.
 If your body does not have enough sugar and insulin is more than the necessary level.
 It may cause diabetic hypoglycemia.

 Diabetic hypoglycemia can occur to the people having Type 1 or Type 2 diabetes and are using insulin injection or oral medications.
 However, a person with type 1 diabetes may face mild hypoglycemia frequently, almost 2 times a week.
 The untreated or mishandled hypoglycemia can result in serious conditions.

 There may be several causes that can lead to diabetic hypoglycemia or low blood sugar

 The most common reason for diabetic hypoglycemia is not taking a sufficient amount of carbohydrates.
 If you do not manage the amount of insulin according to the quantity of food taken.
 This can proceed to insulin reaction or low blood sugar.

-Another factor that should be taken care is the composition of food.
-The liquid food quickly absorbs into the body and solid food takes some time, according to its composition (Level of carbs, fats, proteins or fibers).
+Another factor that should be taken care of is the composition of the food.
+The liquid food quickly absorbs into the body and solid food takes some time, according to its composition (Level of carbs, fats, proteins or fibres).

-Losing weight without proper doctor’s consultation or without a recommended diet plan may also lead to hypoglycemia.
+Losing weight without proper doctor’s consultation or a recommended diet plan may also lead to hypoglycemia.